Related privacy polices:

 - To provide information related to your use of our comparison services.

-- To send you product eligibility alerts.
+- To send you personalised product updates.

-- To send you credit score notifications.
+- To provide the Experian Credit Score and send you credit score notifications.

 - To provide services that use your bank account information.